Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Results

 \section{Results}

 In this section, we describe the results of our experiments.
 We explore which non-mainstream resolvers are available; how the performance of mainstream resolvers compares to that of non-mainstream resolvers; and whether (and to what extent) encrypted DNS response time correlates to high network latency.
-As described in Section~\ref{sec:method}, our results represent measurements from October 2021; future work could perform ongoing measurements based on the measurement framework we have developed to validate and extend these results.
+We also explore how resolvers perform differently from home networks versus EC2 instances.